Celebrating Independence Day in Small Town America

 The day continues with a tractor pull and one of my favorite activities the Fireman’s water fight.
 The local volunteer fire departments from about 8-10 towns in the area compete for bragging rights (and I’m sure a few beers) in water fights.
 The object of the game is to push the 55 gal barrel down the wire using the force from the water hose.
 If it’s hot the spray from the fire hoses are a welcome relief to the hot sun.
 It’s so much fun watching the little kids play in the water.
 (My daughter is sitting with our dog Leah to the left of the picture)

 For most kids the favorite part of celebrating Independence Day is the fireworks.
 This year my husbands family took a cross country trip from New York to tour the Western United States.
 They stopped by our house and the teenagers were so excited to light fireworks.
 Fireworks aren’t legal for the “regular” person to light in Buffalo.
+There are kid safe fireworks that are legal in all 50 states and small kids really don’t know the difference.

 However you celebrate Independence Day, have a safe one, hug your families, salute the flag and remember we are celebrating our freedom, the birth of our country and all that we hold dear and take for granted: freedom of religion, freedom of speech, freedom to bear arms, and freedom from tyranny.
 Our military fought for our freedom from the British in the 1700’s and continues to fight for those who suppress freedom around the world.